 A fundraising committee was formed, and all members immediately went to work.
 We started selling naming rights to the eight courts for $5,000 each and collected $40,000 right from the start.
 A fundraiser dinner, raffle, and silent auction at a private residence brought in $25,000.
 Christie Gestvang and Lisa Palcic co-directed a fundraiser pickleball tournament, and 166 players at Juniper Park made almost $5,000.
 A huge multi-day yard sale at the current site where the BPRD Pavilion is now located brought in another $10,000.
 Many Club members donated money in small and large amounts.
 Members also went begging; we approached businesses and private individuals.
 It was a huge team effort.
 You can see some of the original donor names on the plaque by the courts.

-A.J. and Werner kept BPRD updated on our fund-raising progress and guaranteed the Club would have the necessary funds money by summer’s end and that BPRD needed to start hiring the contractors.
+A.J. and Werner kept BPRD updated on our fund-raising progress, guaranteeing the Club would have the necessary funds money by summer’s end, and that BPRD needed to start hiring the contractors.
 BPRD’s Don, Matt, and Michelle could hardly believe it when we showed up with the check.
 Fortunately, they had trusted us and came through on their promise.
 On September 5th, 2013, we had a ground-breaking ceremony at the Pine Nursery Park.
 The eight courts were built over the winter while Club play at the Boys & Girls Club continued, using “Sign Up Genius,” the Club’s first reservation system.

 2014 – New Courts!

 The courts opened in May and were an immediate hit with Club members and the community.
-Bend Pickleball Club hosted the Oregon Senior Games under Tournament Director Christie Gestvang, who continues to be TD, we hope for many years to come.
+Bend Pickleball Club hosted the Oregon Senior Games under Tournament Director Christie Gestvang, who continues to be a co-director–we hope for many years to come.
 The Club had its first Big Country-sponsored Bend Pickleball Classic tournament under TD Anne Reynolds, also, we hope, for many years to come.

 By the middle of summer, BPC had over 350 members and the courts were packed.
 The Club went back to BPRD asking for the same deal as before—to build another 8 courts.
 BPRD made it very clear that there was no money in their budget for pickleball in the next 5 years.
 That is when Club members Werner and Susan Zehnder came forward, built the next eight courts, and donated them to BPRD.
 The shed was built in the winter of 2014 with money donated by members, as well as participation by BPRD.